epetin/gaming-lights-csgo/README.md

 ## Required hardware
 - ESP32 (maybe ESP8266 would also work out of the box)
-  - I happened to have "NodeMCU ESP32" development board with a Chinese quality and Chinese price of 5 €
+  - I happened to have "NodeMCU ESP32" development board with a Chinese price of 5 €
 - 1 m long 5-volt WS2812B led strip with 60 LEDs
-  - from eBay for 7 €
+  - from an online marketplace for 7 €
   - Search for "WS2812B led strip 5V"
   - Also other LED strip lengths (= LED counts) will work, as long as [user_config.h](include/user_config.h) is updated
 - 5 V DC power source with at least (60 mA * \<total amount of leds\>) output current.
   - For example, with 60 LEDs this would be 3.6 A, which equals to required output power of P = UI = 5 V * 3.6 A = 18 W.
-  - From eBay for 3-4 €
+  - From an online marketplace for 3-4 €
   - Search for "5V 4A DC power supply"
 - Power plug jack for easy powering of the LED strip
   - Search for "2.1x5.5mm DC Power Plug Jack"